Boston Shamrock Rovers: History

 In 1966 several groups of entrepreneurs were exploring the idea of forming a professional soccer league in United States.
 One of these groups, United Soccer Association (USA) led by Jack Kent Cooke, selected 12 cities for team locations and Weston Adams, owner of the Boston Bruins, was awarded the Boston franchise.
 The USA originally planned to start play in the spring of 1968; however the rival National Professional Soccer League, which secured a TV contract from CBS, announced it was ready to launch in 1967.
 Not wanting to let the rival league gain an advantage, the USA decided to launch early.
 Not having secured any player contracts, the league imported teams from Europe, Brazil, and Uruguay.
 Shamrock Rovers F.C. of the League of Ireland were brought over to represent the city of Boston.

 Rovers opened the season at home against the Detroit Cougars (Note: The Northern Irish team Glentoran F.C. had been brought over to represent Detroit) in a 1 – 1 draw.
 A disallowed goal by the Cougars due to an offsides call led to an argument with the linesman who was hit in the face by a Detroit player.
 Shamrock Rovers finished the season in last place of the Eastern Division with a record of 2 wins 3 ties and 7 loses, the worst in the league, and with an average attendance 4,171.

 Prior to the 1968 season the United Soccer Association merged with the National Professional Soccer League to form the North American Soccer League.
 The merged league decided not to have two-team cities and, as such, the incoming Boston Beacons from the NPSL would be Boston's NASL franchise.

+Media coverage

+The Rovers were among the few United Soccer Association sides with television and radio coverage.
+WCOP carried three live home matches.
+WKBG-TV covered four matches, all on tape delay, 3 home and one (at Chicago) away.
+Fred Cusick and Seamus Malin provided TV commentary.